DillonSimeone/Jikanri/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPLv3 License - see the `LICENSE` file for details